ABA League Second Division: First Division promotion and relegation

 The champions of the Second Division are promoted to a following Adriatic League First Division season, while the last-placed team in the First Division are relegated to a following season of the Second Division.
 Also, as of the 2018–19 season, the 11th placed team of the ABA League First Division and the 2nd placed team of the Second Division, will play in the Qualifiers for a spot in the First Division for the following season.

-Current clubs
+Clubs (2025–26)

 All-time participants

 The following is a list of clubs that have played in the Second Division, at any time, since its formation in 2017, to the current season.

 Key

 List of participants

-Note: Statistics are correct through the end of the 2022–23 regular season.
+Note: Statistics are correct through the end of the 2024–25 season.

 The 2019–20 season was canceled due to COVID-19 pandemic in Europe.